Best Affordable Places to Live in South Carolina in 2025

 Where is the cheapest and safest place to live in South Carolina?

-Some of the cheapest and quietest places to live in South Carolina include Rock Hill, Fountain Inn, and Garden City Beach.
+Some of the cheapest and quietest places to live in South Carolina include Fountain Inn and Little River.

 Where is the nicest place to live in South Carolina?

-Some of the nicest places to live in South Carolina include the towns and suburbs of Myrtle Beach and Charleston.
+While of course this is a subjective topic, some of the nicest places to live in South Carolina include the towns and suburbs of Myrtle Beach, for its natural beauty among other features, and Columbia, the state capital, for its thriving cultural attractions.

 How much money do you need to live comfortably in South Carolina?